elbersb/shapley/README.md

 Using this notation, we have grouped `Tax1` and `Tax2` together in one group, while `Transfer` is a group in itself.
-The results now line up with the results of the Shapley decomposition, where the taxes were jointly entered as a single factor.
+The results now line up with the results of the Shapley decomposition above, where the taxes were jointly entered as a single factor.

 Note that the hierarchical procedure can also be used as an effective tool to increase the speed of computation when a large number of factors